Introduction

 Feature Gates

-Most cargo dependencies have feature gates that toggle special modules.
-You can add features by editing the Cargo.toml like this:
+Most cargo dependencies have feature gates that toggle special features.
+You can configure them via the features array inside dependencies like this:

 [package]